MIT-PSFC/disruption-py/disruption_py/data/README.md

 These shots were taken between 2012 -> 2016.

 This list does not descriminate between hot and cold VDEs.
-Where 'hot' refers to the VDEs preceding the Thermal Quench (TQ), while 'old' refers to the VDEs following it.
+Where 'hot' refers to the VDEs preceding the Thermal Quench (TQ), while 'cold' refers to the VDEs following it.

 ### Details